bgpalmer/TB-TAD/00_Milestones/02_Progress/README.md

 1. Data retrieval has not been clear cut
 2. Data preparation has had a stumbling block (likely because of the data)
+3. Our data currently maps to GRCh37, which is a previous human genome and the one that was published when our data was collected, which may mean we are using some innacurate input data.
+4. Some of the cancer cell lines we wanted to test our data on seem to be aneuploidy, the cancer cell lines have a different number of chromosomes than a normal human cell, which may mean that we need to come up with another normalization process to test our model on that data.

 We are pushing through and think that we can have a successful outcome.
 We are excited to have increased exposure to GenomicRanges objects, as these are used in our field of study (bioinformatics) here at the University of Oregon.